karpathy/gitstats/README.md

 4. `cd deploy`
 5. `python -m http.server`
 6. visit the web browser
-7. open up the console and issue `load_json("output.json");` where you point to the json file produced by run.
-LOL. ok need to make this better in the future obviously.
+7. enter name of the json file in the box and click load.
+Ok this is a bit janky LOL.
+Ah well.